elfrucool/spring-batch-workshop/exercise-2/README.md

 Given a csv file which represents a contacts list (name, email and phone), we will create a job _ImportAddressListJob_ to import all contacts to a relational database.

-To do it, we will go through 11 tasks that are the following:
+To do it, we will go through 12 tasks that are the following:

 1. Set up build environment
 1. Set up spring batch infrastructure and application
 1. Set up database environment
 1. Set up import environment
+1. Create `Contact` object
 1. Define job
 1. Define import step
 1. Define the [ItemReader][BATCH-ITEM-READER]